w-bolton/MDM2_Group_10/README.md

 # Mdm2_Group_10
 ---
-__This Github repository contains all code used to generate images and results in our project.__
+__This Github repository contains all code used to generate images and results in our project.
+Below is a breakdown of how each folder is sorted:__

 The Hongze_File folder contains all code used in order to generate results for the evolution model.